andresaraujo/flutter_fetch_widget/README.md

 ### Acknowledgements

-This was insipred by https://github.com/tkh44/holen
+This was inspired by https://github.com/tkh44/holen